Anele Mgudlwa: Filmography

+Personal life

+In April 2025, she married Bonelela Buzza James Mgudlwa, a South African lawyer and Xhosa prince.

 Achievements

 Throughout her career Mdoda has scored several locally and international accolades.
 In 2012, she was named Rising Star of the Year by Media Magazine.
 At 27th Annual Nickelodeon's Kids Choice Awards, she won Top South African Radio DJ.

 Anele won Best talk Show at the 2017 Golden Horn Awards.
 She also won Best Breakfast Show Host at the South African Radio Awards 2021.